Control Problems with Vanishing Lie Bracket Arising from Complete Odd Circulant Evolutionary Games: Introduction

 There has also been extensive work on spatial games with circulant payoff matrices.
 Peltom\"aki and Alvara \cite{PA08} consider both 3 and 4 state rock-paper-scissors.
 Other papers consider rock-paper-scissors with variations on reaction rate \cite{HMT10} or study the basins of attraction \cite{SWYL10}.
 DeForest and Belmonte \cite{dB13} study a fitness gradient variation on the spatial replicator and show rock-paper-scissors can exhibit spatial chaos under these dynamics.
-Finally more recent work by Szczesny et. al \cite{SMR14} considers spiral formations in rock-paper-scissors.
+More recent work by Szczesny et. al \cite{SMR14} considers spiral formations in rock-paper-scissors.
+Spatial rock-paper-scissors not motivated by the replicator equation is studied extensively in \cite{PR19,SMR14,SMJS14,RMF07,RMF08,HMT10,PR17,SMR13}.

 In this paper, we extend work in \cite{GB17} by studying an optimal control problem defined on a $N$-strategy ($N=3,5,7,\dots$) generalization of rock-paper-scissors.
 Odd cardinality interactions are interesting because they model specific biological cases \cite{SL96,GHS03,SSW78,HSSW80,SSW79}.
-Additionally, when $N$ is very large, these have the potential to model systems in which individuals a variety of individuals with strengths and weaknesses interact.
+Additionally, when $N$ is very large, these have the potential to model systems in which many individuals with a variety of strengths and weaknesses interact.
+Recent work by \cite{RK20} studies the replicator as emerging from the minimization of an action.
+This work is related to but distinct from the work studied in this paper.

-In particular, the payoff matrix is (i) defined by the sum of two circulant matrices, and (ii) admits a single control parameter.
+For this paper, we assume that the payoff matrix is (i) defined by the sum of two circulant matrices, and (ii) one of those circulant matrices admits a single control parameter.
 Thus we consider the general class of control problems first studied in a specific case in \cite{GB17}.
 Our payoff matrix is inspired by the generalized rock-paper-scissors matrix defined in \cite{Wei95}.
 Since every pair of heterogeneous strategic interactions (e.g., rock vs. scissors) results in a non-zero payoff, we refer to this class of games as \textit{complete odd circulant games}.

-The major results of this paper are: \begin{enumerate} \item We show that the complete odd circulant games admit only a unique interior fixed point under the replicator dynamics.
-We also characterize the fixed points of the $N$-strategy complete odd circulant game in terms of the fixed points of the $M < N$ complete odd circulant games.